Cryptocurrency bid and ask price meaning, difference and examples

 The bid order book is filled with the deals of people who are looking to purchase cryptocurrency.
 The ask order book is filled with bids of people who are looking to sell cryptocurrency.
 When the bids and asks come to an agreement, the sale or purchase can take place.

 In many cases, there will be a price spread between these two numbers.
-This means that if you’re planning to flip currencies, then you’ll need to make sure you’ve made enough profit to cover the spread and the exchange fees and still have something left for yourself.
+This means that if you’re planning to flip currencies, then you’ll need to make sure you’ve made enough profit to cover the spread and the crypto exchange fees and still have something left for yourself.

 Can you give an example of a cryptocurrency bid and ask price?